-This paper deals with the problem of query optimization over web services [1, 2].
+This paper deals with the problem of query optimization over web services [12, 6].
 The problem is close to the problem of mapping pipelined workflows onto distributed architectures, but involves several additional difficulties due to the filtering properties of the services.

-In a nutshell, pipelined workflows are a popular programming paradigm for streaming applications like video and audio encoding and decoding, DSP applications etc [3, 4, 5].
+In a nutshell, pipelined workflows are a popular programming paradigm for streaming applications like video and audio encoding and decoding, DSP applications, etc [8, 13, 17].
 A workflow graph contains several nodes, and these nodes are connected to each other using first-in-first-out channels.
 Data is input into the graph using input channel(s) and the outputs are produced on the output channel(s).
 The goal is to map each node onto some processor so as to optimize some scheduling objective.
-Since data continually flows through these applications, typical objectives of the scheduler are throughput maximization (or equivalently period minimization, where the period is defined as the inverse of the throughput) and/or latency (also called response time) minimization [6, 7, 8, 9].
+Since data continually flows through these applications, typical objectives of the scheduler are throughput maximization (or equivalently period minimization, where the period is defined as the inverse of the throughput) and/or latency (also called response time) minimization [14, 15, 5, 16].
+Consider for instance a video and audio decoding application.
+We want that the video begin as fast as possible, i.e., we want to minimize the latency.
+Moreover, we need to respect the streaming bandwidth, i.e., there is a bound on the period that should not be violated.
+In such a case, the goal is thus to minimize the latency with a bound on the period.